Nonlinear Bloch modes, optical switching and Bragg solitons in tightly coupled micro-ring resonator chains: Optical switching in tightly coupled chains

-In Figure \ref{figu:conmuta}.a the numerical results of the transmission switching are displayed with points.
-In order to illustrate the qualitative switching behavior predicted by the analytical model, the results for a forward propagating Bloch mode $A_{N+1}=A_{1}\exp\left(-jQN\right)$ are shown with a dashed line. $Q$ is obtained from Equation \ref{eq:ate} fitted with a particular value of $P$.
-Even though the analytical model does not encompass the full complexity of the nonlinear problem in the presence of reflected nonlinear Bloch waves, it still provides a good qualitative description of the switching behavior.
-The numerical results in Figure \ref{figu:conmuta}.a show that for very low nonlinearity, the total output amplitude is very close to the double of the value of $|A_{N+1}|$ that would result from a perfect reflection of the attenuated linear mode.
-Figure \ref{figu:conmuta}.b shows the output transient for various values of $\Gamma$.
+In Fig.\ref{figu:conmuta}.a the numerical results of the transmission switching are displayed with points { whereas the dashed line corresponds to a qualitative fitting using our analytical framework}. { The model presented in Section 2 does not encompass the full complexity of this nonlinear problem because of the presence of reflected nonlinear waves.
+Still, the analytical results provide a reasonably good qualitative description of the switching behaviour.
+For very small values of $\Gamma|A_1|^2$, in a quasi-linear regime, the numerical results in Fig. \ref{figu:conmuta}.a show that the total output amplitude is nearly twice as large as $|A_{N+1}|$ as it would be expected from a perfect reflection of the attenuated linear mode.
+This scenario was discussed in Section 3.
+An arbitrary fit of the stationary solutions permits also to describe qualitatively the switching behaviour in the nonlinear regime.
+The results for a forward propagating mode with $A_{N+1}=A_{1}\exp\left(-jQN\right)$ are shown with a dashed line, where $Q$ is obtained from Equation \ref{eq:ate} fitted with a particular value of $P$. }

+Fig. \ref{figu:conmuta}.b shows the output transient for various values of $\Gamma$. {A step input signal has been employed in the simulations.
+As the system nonlinearity (or, equivalently, the input power) is raised, the transient response displays an increasing oscillatory behaviour.
+For even larger values, the onset of a pulsating regime follows, similarly to the behaviour described in \cite{grigoriev2011}}.